chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 - Solver: ``lethe-fluid`` (Q1-Q1)
 - Two phase flow handled by the Cahn-Hilliard-Navier-Stokes (CHNS) approach
 - Dimensionality of the length
-- Setting the mobility coefficient in problems where the lenghthscale of interest is below the critical radius in CHNS simulations
+- Mobility coefficient setting for advective problems with CHNS solver
 - Parametric sweep on the shear rate of the fluid
 - Post-processing of the quantities of interest (detachment time and volume) and plots of the contour of the bubble at detachment